biuyq/CT-GAN/README.md

 CT-MNIST.py
 for 100 labeled MNIST training.

-Run: CT_CIFAR.py
+Run: CT_CIFAR.py OR CT_CIFAR-10_TE.py
 for 4000 labeled CIFAR-10 training.

 The version of time saving one is
 CT-CIFAR-10_TE.py
-with temporal ensembling.
+with temporal ensembling and the regular one is CT_CIFAR.py.